By Mass Communication Specialist 2nd Class Eric Coffer

 “The R2LM is a small, highly mobile team designed to perform damage control resuscitation and damage control surgery as far forward as is practical to extend survivability of severe injuries,” said the officer in charge, Cmdr.
 Joseph Fitzpatrick, a general surgeon.
 “The team is trained to set up care nearly anywhere, from ship to shore.”

-The team is currently at U.S. Naval Hospital (USNH) Naples, Italy for sustainment training in the hospital’s new simulation center while the USS Hershel Williams is in port.
+The team will soon be departing for U.S. Naval Hospital (USNH) Naples, Italy for sustainment training in the hospital’s new simulation center while the USS Hershel Williams is in port.

 As part of the military health system transformation, USNH Naples not only delivers healthcare, but also serves as a training platform through its co-located, interdependent Navy Medicine Readiness and Training Command (NMRTC).
 The R2LM team will work under both divisions while it is in Naples.